-The best CrossFit gloves
+Best CrossFit gloves

 Finger style

-CrossFit gloves are available with different finger styles that affect the way they fit.
-Some gloves cover all four fingers and the thumb, providing the most protection.
-However, these gloves are heavier and can leave you with sweaty hands.
-Other CrossFit gloves have loops or holes that only cover two or three of your fingers.
+CrossFit gloves have different finger styles that affect the way they fit.
+Some cover all four fingers and the thumb, providing the most protection.
+However, these are heavier and can leave you with sweaty hands.
+Other CrossFit gloves have loops or holes that only cover two or three fingers.
 They’re lightweight, but it can take some time to get used to them if you usually wear all-finger gloves.

 Palm protection

 Some CrossFit gloves cover the entire hand and provide full palm protection.
-Other styles only have a 2- to 3-inch strip that spans the palm for protection, leaving some parts of the hand exposed.
+Other styles only have a 2-to-3-inch strip that spans the palm for protection, leaving some parts of the hand exposed.

 The palm area is also where the gloves provide the grip texture.
-Suede and leather gloves naturally have a better grip due to the texture of the material, but neoprene gloves usually have silicone strips or dots to improve it.
+Suede and leather gloves naturally have a better grip due to the material’s texture, but neoprene gloves usually have silicone strips or dots to improve it.

 Wrist support

 CrossFit gloves have a wrist strap or band that helps compress the wrist and provide support.
-Most use Velcro or buckle closures, so you’re able to adjust the amount of support and the range of motion you can achieve.
+Most use Velcro or buckle closures, so you can adjust the amount of support and the range of motion you can achieve.

 Sizing